DEHAINI/md-expenses/README.txt

 	so, search your apache configuration file , and then change it (according to your file structure):
 		EXAMPLE: replace: "DocumentRoot /var/www/html" by "DocumentRoot /var/www/html/md-expenses/public"

+		then, restart apache server , in order to apply the modifications

 ================================================================================================================
 ================================================================================================================